 - "Mashed Potatoes" Cauliflower with Roasted Garlic and Truffle Butter {recipe}

-N is for Thanksgiving, NOT TURKEY
+N is for Thanksgiving, but NOT TURKEY

 I have the perfect solution to accommodate dinner guests who don't like turkey at Thanksgiving.